See also, Duplication Fee Schedule

 - Archives & Special Collections staff must approve each duplication request.
 Requests may be denied if, in the judgment of the staff, such copying will harm the original item(s), or is prohibited by donor arrangements or US copyright law.

 - The staff of Archives & Special Collections will normally do all copying.
 Photographic reproduction or other copying services may be provided by other college departments or outside vendors.
-Archives & Special Collections will consider requests by researchers to copy items with personal cameras.
+Archives & Special Collections will consider requests by researchers to copy items with personal phones or cameras.

 - In cases where photocopying is not possible, staff may suggest other methods of duplication, such as microfilm or photography.